Hover or tap over the below images

 Jo Sutton – Digital Projects Coordinator

-Jo and her husband have owned their own successful businesses over the past 15 years in motels and advertising/marketing while raising their enchanting twin girls.
+Aside from Jo’s IT roles, she has also owned and operated (together with her husband) successful businesses over the past 15 years in motels and advertising/marketing while raising their enchanting twin girls.
 She loves being a part of a small team and helping to make a positive difference to children in New Zealand.